dwallach1/Alfred/README.md

 # Alfred

-Current Build Status: Compiling, but output is only zeros
+**Current Build Status:** Compiling, but output is only zeros - not actual probabilities

 Run `python3 src/main.py`, it will take around 5 minutes to load the models, then it will be ready to handle questions.
 It will ask `What is your question?` and then spit out a prediction array for each likelihood array where each index correlates to an existing question in the database.